UMAprotocol/UMIPs/UMIPs/umip-118.md

 ## Implementation

 ```
-1. Query FEI/ETH price from Uniswap v2 using 5-minute TWAP.
+1. Query FEI/ETH price from Uniswap v2 using the twapLength value specified in ancillary data, or a 5-minute TWAP if none is specified.
-2. Query the ETH/USD price as per UMIP-6.
+2. Query the ETH/USD price as per UMIP-6 using the twapLength value specified in ancillary data, or a 5-minute TWAP if none is specified.
 3. Multiply FEI/ETH price in step 1 with ETH/USD price from step 2.
 4. Query FEI/USD(C/T) prices from Uniswap v3 using 5-minute TWAP.
 5. Take the median of results from step 3 and step 4.